glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 #### List the applications that will be affected by this change.

-- *replace this with the list of applications impacted by this change*
+- *replace this with the list of other applications impacted by this change*

 #### List the intended audience for the change.